aryakane/tv-ipl/README.md

 ## Pre Requisites
-### Cypress installation
+### Configure project
+1. Install nodejs on your machine if not present
+2. Clone this repository
-1. Run command `npm install cypress --save-dev`
+3. Run command `npm install`
-2. Run `./node_modules/.bin/cypress open`
+4. Run `./node_modules/.bin/cypress open`
-3. Select e2e testing option and browser of your choice to open test-runner
+5. Select e2e testing option and browser of your choice to open test-runner

 ## Test execution
 1. Open terminal and run `npx cypress run --spec .\cypress\e2e\rcbTest.cy.js` to execute the tests